By Ethan Maurice | August 15, 2017

 2. A couple days after finishing a book, I flip back through looking for passages I've marked.
 If it still strikes me as worthy of my Commonplace Book, I copy the passage onto an index card along with the book's title and page number.

 3. After finishing the index cards for a book, I file them away in my “shoe-box” for future reference.
 Currently, my cards are organized by book.
 In the future, I plan to group them broadly by topic as I look for overlapping ideas, beliefs, and tactics shared among great individuals (a sort of search for universal truths).

 - What you read makes all the difference.
 I read classics that are as relevant now as they were ages ago; biographies of great human beings; books that teach us how to live; novels written with intent beyond entertainment.
 The idea is to accumulate a wide scope of wisdom.

-- Feel free to take notes in the margins of books next to circled passages and include them on an index card.
+- Feel free to take notes in the margins of books next to marked passages and include them on an index card.
 I often have thoughts that stem from a passage that I don't want to let slip, this is how I record them.

 - After finishing a book, wait at least a couple days to write out your index cards.
-Time away from a book acts as a filter and upon returning, you'll wonder why you circled some passages—don't write those down.
+Time away from a book acts as a filter and upon returning, you'll wonder why you marked some passages—don't write those down.

 - The average book generates about 20 index cards for me, though, the amount varies widely.
 The most index cards I've ever written from a single book: 46.
 The least: 1.

 - Books aren't the only source to include in your Commonplace Book.
 You can pull lines from movies, songs, podcasts, or anything else.
 One of my favorite index cards is the chorus from a John Mayer song called Walt Grace's Submarine Test, January 1967:

 “Cause when you're done with this world, you know the next is up to you.”